 - Always stand a safe distance away from the vehicle.

-- Distracted Driving – checking your phone could result in you being involved in a collision.
+- Never use your mobile phone – checking your phone could result in you being involved in a collision.

 - Always wear a seatbelt.